-A notable example of a needed modernization of Canadian copyright law that was not addressed by the 2012 amendments is the disparity in duration of copyright protection between Canada and its largest trading partner (the U.S.), and indeed, the vast majority of Organisation for Economic Co-operation and Development (OECD) economies.
+A needed modernization of Canadian copyright law not addressed by the 2012 amendments is the disparity in duration of copyright protection between Canada and its largest trading partner (the United States), and indeed, most Organisation for Economic Co-operation and Development (OECD) economies.
 Although Canada extended the term of protection for sound recordings in 2015, Canada should join the growing international consensus by extending the term of protection for all works measured by the life of the author to life plus 70 years.
 It is commendable that Canada made this commitment in the USMCA, but it negotiated a 30-month window to implement this extension.
-While the 2020 USMCA Law extended copyright term of protection to USMCA-required minimums for sound recordings and certain other works for an extra five years to 75 years, it did not extend the term of protection for all works measured by the life of the Heritage Report's recommendation to do so.
+While the 2020 USMCA implementation legislation extended copyright term of protection to USMCA-required minimums for sound recordings and certain other works for an extra five years to 75 years, it did not extend the term of protection for all works measured by the life of the author, as Canada is obligated to do under USMCA Art.
+20.62(a).
+Canada should not delay bringing its law into line with this global norm, particularly considering the Heritage Report's recommendation to do so.
 Bringing its term of protection in line with evolving global norms is long overdue.
-Furthermore, any extension of the term of copyright protection should not be accompanied by Berne-prohibited formalities, such as by requiring registration for the additional period of protection, introducing provisions for reversion and/or termination of rights, or other such measures that undermine contractual certainty.
+Furthermore, any extension of the term of copyright protection should not be accompanied by Berne-prohibited formalities, such as by requiring registration for the additional period of protection or other provisions that undermine term extension and contractual certainty.